agileteams/manager-README/README.md

 In whatever team communications portal or tool(s) we use, I'll share - and expect you all to share - information relevant to the team, between meetings.

-Unless I'm in a meeting or a hard-blocked 'focus time' slot, you should always feel free to initiate a chat or call or message with me.
+You should always feel free to initiate a chat or call or message with me - and I'll answer or respond as quickly as possible (it might not be right away if I'm in a meeting, on another call, or in a hard-blocked 'focus time' slot).
+If it's urgent, text me instead of using email.
 I expect us to talk more than once or twice a week!

-I’ll listen and hear your feedback.
+I’ll do my best to always listen and hear your feedback.
 I want you to feel comfortable and safe doing so, because it is the biggest gift you can give me to help me improve and grow, and to help the team succeed as a whole.
-When I make mistakes or wrong decisions, please come to me and explain why it's a mistake or wrong, I will listen, and I will do my best to fix it.
+When I make mistakes or wrong decisions, please come to me and explain why it's a mistake or wrong; I will listen, and I will do my best to fix it.

 I will try to 'walk the talk' - to do myself what I encourage you to do: be open to feedback and continual improvement, be respectful and inclusive of everyone, model healthy work-life balance, and avoid burnout.

 My goal will always be clear, kind, honest communication.
 If you ever feel unsure of what I “really” think, let me know so we can get on the same page.

+## Human learning and growth requires the right amount of four things: new challenges, low ego, space to reflect and brainstorm, and timely and clear feedback.
+How are these four going for you?
+Is there one you need more or less of?

+I need to give these some thought and come back to them after my new role is settled.
+- New challenges:
+- Low ego:
+- Space to reflect and brainstorm:
+- Timely and clear feedback:

+## What’s your favorite way to treat yourself?

+- Enough quiet alone time to read a whole book cover to cover, or
+- An outdoor photography excursion

+_You've read this far ... was this helpful, or no?
+What else would you like to know?_